-A couple of months ago, I picked up this little toy at a store in Vancouver called Womyns’ Ware.
+A couple of months ago when I was visiting Vancouver, I picked up this little toy at a store called Womyns’ Ware.
 Since I started blogging, I rarely purchase sex toys, and it’s even rarer for me to find time to review a toy that wasn’t sent to me by a company.
 But I’ve found a scrap of time to tell you about this toy.
 Womyns’ Ware is a feminist sex toy store in Vancouver that embraces female sexuality.
 I’d forgotten how great it is to actually walk into a woman-friendly sex toy store.
 Instead of anonymously browsing product pages online, I was able see and touch sex toys in real life before buying them.
 The two people running the store, Leslie and Ann, gave me a tour of their health-oriented store.
 It was great to see many bodysafe toys in one space!
 There’s something really empowering about being in a safe place that embraces your sexuality.
 I come from a pretty conservative background where sex/sexuality is seen as shameful, and even just standing in Womyns’ Ware helped to chip a little bit of that away.
 In any case, readers, if you happen to visit or live in Vancouver, definitely check this store out and tell them I sent you. 🙂

 When I was at Womyns’ Ware, I spotted the Tenga Iroha Mini, and it was just so adorable that I had to pick it up.
 Whenever I see a toy that isn’t pink or purple, my interest skyrockets.
 When I saw this little beacon of yellow/orange and blue, I knew I had to take it home with me.